fls-bioinformatics-core/ngsarchiver/README.rst

 be possible to verify and recover data manually with some additional effort using just the standard Linux command line tools ``tar``, ``gzip`` and ``md5sum``.

+Finally, no functionality is provided for the management of the datastore beyond the creation of the archive directories; it simply creates archives and enables their verification and the recovery of data.
+It is up to the user to manage where the generated archive directories are stored and what should happen to the original run directories after they have been archived.

 ------------
 Installation